 Chardonnay, Pinot Noir, and Pinot Meunier

-Additionally, Champagne is made using the traditional method where the second fermentation of the sparkling wine occurs in the bottle.
+Additionally, Champagne is made using the traditional method, where the second fermentation of the sparkling wine occurs in the bottle.
 This process is more time-consuming and labor-intensive, driving up the cost of production.
 Producing Prosecco, on the other hand, is made using the Charmat method, which involves a second fermentation in large stainless steel tanks.
 This method is less expensive and more efficient, allowing for mass production of Prosecco at a lower cost.

 The Appellation System and Production Costs

 Prosecco’s affordability can also be attributed to Italy’s appellation system, which regulates the production and labeling of sparkling wine.
-Prosecco can only be produced in two regions: the Veneto region and the Friuli Venezia Giulia region.
+Prosecco can only be produced in the Veneto region and the Friuli Venezia Giulia region.
 However, only Prosecco produced in the Veneto region can be labeled as Prosecco.
 This regulation ensures that the production of Prosecco remains concentrated in one area, which reduces costs.

 Champagne costs more due to the strict regulations on grape growing and winemaking, the labor-intensive method of production, and the high demand for the product as a luxury item.